Boundaries for Your Soul:

 - Helping clients reach their full potential, using the Enneagram and Myers-Briggs personality assessments

 In addition to in-person appointments, in some situations I’m able to work with clients via telephone or videoconference.
 My hourly rate is $150 for a 50-minute session.
 I am not on insurance panels, so I am considered an “out-of-network” provider by insurers.
-Payment, in the form of cash or check, is due at the time of service.
+Payment, in the form of cash, check, Venmo, or PayPal is due at the time of service.